 3. Why does KIRO 7 charge cable and satellite operators a fee to carry their programming?

 KIRO 7 is among the highest rated channels on Frontier.
 Producing and broadcasting high rated, top-quality programming is very expensive.
 We invest hundreds of thousands of dollars in our local news, weather, and emergency programming.
 Without the fees from cable and satellite operators, this would not be possible.
-KIRO 7 could not afford to broadcast The NFL on CBS AFC Championship Game, The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.
+KIRO 7 could not afford to broadcast The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.

 4. What is a “fair” price for KIRO 7 programming and why is Frontier refusing to pay that price?

 We have carriage agreements with every other major cable and satellite company that is carrying KIRO 7, including DirecTV and Comcast.
 Frontier, however, insists that it should pay substantially lower rates than what it pays competing video providers.
 Naturally, we cannot give away our product for less than it is worth.

 5. What does Frontier pay for other channels?

 Based on publicly available information, Frontier pays over $6 per subscriber per month for ESPN.
 In other words, $6 from your monthly bill goes straight to ESPN.
 Our ratings are much higher than ESPN’s!
 Yet, we are asking for far less than what Frontier pays to ESPN.
 More importantly, ESPN has NO local programming, NO local employees, NO local investments, and a small local audience – unlike KIRO 7.

 6. Won't rates to subscribers go up if Frontier has to pay KIRO 7?